6866 Main St., Wilmington, NC 28405

 Joanne Geisel – Landscape Painter

-My love of drawing and painting began as a child.
-I completed a degree in Art Education.
-Then I enjoyed careers in human services and higher education, and received a Masters in Public Administration using my creative skills in program development, marketing and helping others with career and educational goals.
-Since 2006 I became a full time artist; painting, teaching, exhibiting and selling my artwork.
+My love of drawing and painting began as a child which led to choose a bachelor’s degree in Art Education where I could take a broad array of studio courses and then I continued with graduate courses to become permanently certified to teach in New York State.
+I later received a Masters in Public Administration.
+My careers were in human services and higher education, where I used my creative and problem solving skills in program development and management, marketing, community outreach, and career and educational counseling.
+Upon moving to North Carolina in 2005, I focused on becoming a full time artist; painting, teaching, exhibiting and selling my artwork.
 My goals in creating oil paintings include capturing the feelings, sights and sounds of my subject.
 I continue to experiment with texture, edges, brushstrokes, and palette knife and the layering of color to create depth, luminosity and beauty.

 Exhibit Date ::